stlemme/FIWARE-AugmentedReality/docs/user_guide.md

    light
    proximity

-*getAvailableSensors()
+* ``getAvailableSensors()``
-:Returns an array of available sensor types.
+: Returns an array of available sensor types.

-*getSensorListeners()
+* ``getSensorListeners()``
-:Returns a dictionary of currently active sensor listeners.
+: Returns a dictionary of currently active sensor listeners.

-*listenSensor(sensorType)
+* ``listenSensor(sensorType)``
-:Returns sensor listener for the given sensor type.
+: Returns sensor listener for the given sensor type.

-:'''''For example: listen device orientation and use it to rotate the virtual camera.'''''
+: _For example: listen device orientation and use it to rotate the virtual camera._
 ```
   orientationListener = sensorManager.listenSensor('orientation');
   orientationListener.addAction(sceneManager.setCameraOrientation);
 ```

-*hasGPS()
+* ``hasGPS()``
-:Returns true if the device has a GPS sensor.
+: Returns true if the device has a GPS sensor.

-*getCurrentPosition(successCallback, errorCallback, options)
+* ``getCurrentPosition(successCallback, errorCallback, options)``
-:Attaches the given callback functions to "one-shot" position request.
+: Attaches the given callback functions to "one-shot" position request.
 Uses the HTML5 Geolocation API getCurrentPosition() method to get the device's position.
-:'''''For example: Get POIs nearby.
-The getPois function is defined at the example for queryData function in Communication API'''''
+  *_For example: Get POIs nearby.
+The getPois function is defined at the example for queryData function in Communication API_
 ```
  sensorManager.getCurrentPosition(getPOIs);
 ```